Notifications

 Sharon Carry, AOE Council Member

-A lifelong committed volunteer in her profession and community, Sharon has been recognized with the Alberta Order of Excellence, the Queen Elizabeth II’s Diamond Jubilee Medal, the Queen Elizabeth II’s Platinum Jubilee Medal (Alberta), Alberta Centennial Medal, Calgary Award for Education, as one of Canada’s Top 100 Most Powerful Women, with her profession’s national Distinguished Service Award, and a Top 7 Over 70 Honourary Citation.
-She has received honourary bachelor’s degrees from Olds College and the Southern Alberta Institute of Technology, and the first honourary Masters of Fine Arts degree awarded by the Alberta College of Art and Design (now Alberta University of the Arts).
+A lifelong committed volunteer in her profession and community, Sharon has been recognized with the King Charles III Coronation Medal, the Alberta Order of Excellence, the Queen Elizabeth II’s Diamond Jubilee Medal, the Queen Elizabeth II’s Platinum Jubilee Medal (Alberta), Alberta Centennial Medal, Calgary Award for Education, as one of Canada’s Top 100 Most Powerful Women, with her profession’s national Distinguished Service Award, a Top 7 Over 70 Honourary Citation, and as a Luminary Laureate by the International Women’s Forum.
+She has received honorary bachelor’s degrees from Olds College and the Southern Alberta Institute of Technology, and the first honorary Masters of Fine Arts degree awarded by the Alberta College of Art and Design (now Alberta University of the Arts).

 • Alberta Order of Excellence council member Brian Hodgson